 - Social / psychological aspects include:

-- Awareness – the information and knowledge necessary for sportsmen to understand the access options available to them
+- Awareness – the information and knowledge necessary for sportsmen and women to understand the access options available to them.

-- Assumptions – sportsmen’s perceptions about the hunting, fishing or recreational shooting opportunities available to them.
-These include the sense (existing or perceived) that access to outdoor recreation opportunities are being threatened or that other barriers exist
+- Assumptions – sportsmen’s and women’s perceptions about the hunting, fishing, or recreational shooting opportunities available to them.
+These include the sense (existing or perceived) that access to outdoor recreation opportunities are being threatened or that other barriers exist.

 - Physical aspects of access include: